It takes a high savings rate to achieve financial independence and retire early. A visit to Disney World requires a significant output of money.

 You’re rich!
 Your annual budget is six-figures and your vacation budget is five (figures, that is).
 You’re going to do Disney like a true VIP.
 You are fatFIRE.
 And Disney loves you for it.

 It’s a suite life.
-As in, you stay in a suite in an upper tier Disney hotel.
+As in, you stay in a suite in one of the upper tier Disney World resorts.
 You opt for the Disney Deluxe Dining Plan, which is a ridiculous amount of food, but it’s the best way to ensure you get a good reservation at the top restaurants like Le Cellier Steakhouse in Epcot’s Canada and Be Our Guest in The Magic Kingdom.

 You might as well buy an annual pass since it doesn’t cost that much more than a 10-day pass, and who knows?
 You may be passing through Orlando again before the year is out.